Taapsee Pannu: Success in Hindi films (2016–2020)

 Dil Juunglee (2018), co-starring Saqib Saleem, was Pannu's first release of the year.
 It failed to create an impact among the critics and the audience.
 Her followup was Shaad Ali's sports drama Soorma which was based on the life of field hockey player Sandeep Singh (played by Diljit Dosanjh).
 Despite mixed reviews, Soorma became a financial success.
-Pannu then depicted a lawyer in Anubhav Sinha's Mulk.
+Pannu then depicted a lawyer in Anubhav Sinha's legal drama Mulk.
 Pannu said that the film presents true patriotism and nationalism without taking sides.
-Pannu's performance was praised with Nandini Ramnath of Scroll.in calling her one of the "strong turns" of the film; it earned her a Filmfare Award for Best Actress (Critics) nomination.
+Pannu's performance was praised with Nandini Ramnath of Scroll.in calling her one of the "strong turns" of the film; the film earned her a first nomination for the Filmfare Award for Best Actress (Critics).

 After playing the role of an antagonist in the Telugu action thriller Neevevaro, Pannu played the central role of Rumi Bagga, a free-spirited girl caught in a love triangle, in Anurag Kashyap's romantic drama Manmarziyaan alongside Abhishek Bachchan and Vicky Kaushal.
-The film premiered at 2018 Toronto International Film Festival to a positive critical reception, including for Pannu's performance.
-Anupama Chopra called her performance "mercurial and mysterious and maddening": "With her cloud of red hair enveloping her, Rumi seems, continually to be a woman on a warpath."
+The film premiered at 2018 Toronto International Film Festival to positive critical reviews, with widespread critical acclaim for Pannu's performance.
+Anupama Chopra called her performance "mercurial, mysterious and maddening": "With her cloud of red hair enveloping her, Rumi seems, continually to be a woman on a warpath".
 The same year, she also acted in two short films: Baarish aur Chowmein and Nitishastra.

-2019–present: Established actress

-Pannu had a string of releases in 2019 with the first one being Sujoy Ghosh's mystery thriller Badla, an official remake of the 2016 Spanish film The Invisible Guest.
+Pannu had a string of releases in 2019, with the first being Sujoy Ghosh's psychological thriller, Badla, an official remake of the 2016 Spanish film The Invisible Guest.
 It also marked her second collaboration with Amitabh Bachchan.
-She was initially offered a supporting role and the film had a male lead.
-Pannu convinced the producer to have the lead role played by a female which he agreed on and offered her the role.
-Badla met with positive reviews, as did Pannu's performance as Naina Sethi, a shrewd businesswoman.
-In her review of the film, film critic Namrata Joshi mentioned that Pannu is "in fine form"; the film met with strong box-office results.
+She was initially offered a supporting role and the film had a male lead, however, Pannu convinced the producer to have the lead role played by a female which he agreed to and offered her the role.
+Badla met with highly positive reviews, as did Pannu's performance as Naina Sethi, a shrewd businesswoman.
+In her review of the film, film critic Namrata Joshi of The Hindu appreciated Pannu for being "in fine form"; the film met with strong box-office results.
+Pannu's performance in the film earned the Zee Cine Award for Best Actress (Critics), in addition to her second Best Actress nominations at the annual IIFA and Screen award ceremonies.
 Pannu then essayed the role of a game designer who uses a wheelchair and battles a home invasion in the psychological thriller Game Over, directed by Ashwin Saravanan.
 The film was shot simultaneously in Tamil and Telugu language.
 During the duration of the filming, Pannu had to be in a wheelchair for 12 hours for 25 days.
-The film and her performance were praised; Saibal Chatterjee said that Pannu "is never less than convincing" and "may be the primary reason why you must go out a watch this film."
+The film and her performance were praised; Saibal Chatterjee said that Pannu "is never less than convincing" and "may be the primary reason why you must go out a watch this film".